 6 ways to make money at university

-Lots of students get to university and realise they could do with a bit more cash.
-Luckily there are loads of ways to boost your bank balance.
-Ruth Bushi, an editor at Save the Student, spoke to us about ways to earn money, save cash and make the most of your time at university.
+Lots of people get to university and realise they could do with a bit more cash.
+Luckily there are loads of ways to boost your income.
+Ruth Bushi, an editor at Save the Student, has some great ideas when it comes to how to make money as a student, saving cash and making the most of your time at university.

 1. Look for a job on campus

 Handing your CV out on the high street or on online job boards is an obvious place to start – but there could be shortcuts closer to home.
 Your university’s careers department can help you whip your CV into shape and give you a heads-up about local vacancies.